YousifHazim/OOP/README.md

 The Program application representing a bank account.

-The class encapsulate an account number , an account holder name , a balance (float), flag indicating whether the account is closed or open.
+The class encapsulate an account number , an account holder name , a balance , flag indicating whether the account is closed or open.

 ## Canvas